tperelle/opentofu-migration-example/README.md

 }
 ```

+Remark the providers list which has been updated to rely on the OpenTofu registry.

-Now we gonna make a simple change on our VPC to verify that OpenTofu is working:
+Let's make a simple change on our VPC to verify that OpenTofu is working:

 ```bash
 # Create a VPC